ruby-cute/ruby-cute/examples/g5k-tutorial.md

     $ mkdir ruby-cute-tutorial

-## Getting acquainted with pry console
+## Getting acquainted with the pry console

 After instaling `ruby-cute` and `pry` gems you can lunch a pry console with **ruby-cute** loaded by typing: